mpv-player/mpv-build/README.rst

     debuild -uc -us -b -j4

-The .deb file will be created in the parent directory.
-(4 is the number of jobs running in parallel - you can change it.)
+(4 is the number of jobs running in parallel - change it to match your number of processors.)
+The .deb file will be created in the parent directory, and can be installed with

+    sudo dpkg -i ../mpv_*_*.deb

+As with the mpv-build-deps package, you should ensure you are installing the correct mpv_<version>_<architecture>.deb and not one you previously compiled.

+For further information regarding the Debian package, see debian/README.Debian.

 Local changes to the git repositories
 =====================================